 For everyone who has had an abortion, there is only one path to true restoration.
 It is not in forgiving yourself (something for which you have no authority to do), it is in receiving the forgiveness of God.
 Since abortion destroys the work of God, it is God alone who can forgive the sin of abortion (or any other sin).
 While such forgiveness is possible, it does not come cheaply.
 The wages of sin is death (Romans 6:23).
 This is what's at stake.
 We are not just condemned to feelings of guilt (which could be dealt with by suppression), we are condemned to death, and not just physical death, eternal death (Matthew 18:9)!
 Since God is perfectly just, He cannot leave the guilty unpunished (Exodus 34:7).
 Therefore, forgiveness can only come if the death we owe is paid by another (Hebrews 9:22).
 There is only one Man in all of human history who is sufficiently qualified to pay the death we owe.
 There is only one Man who did not owe a death Himself and could therefore be a substitute for us (Hebrews 4:15).
 That Man is Jesus Christ, God in human flesh (1 Timothy 3:16).

 This is the gospel.
+The kingdom of heaven has come to earth!
 The righteousness of Christ is credited to the account of all of us who are united to Him by faith, while our collective unrighteousness is credited to Him and paid for by His death on the cross (I Peter 3:18).
-The substitutionary death of Jesus Christ is the only means by which God can justly forgive all of us who have trampled upon His glory (Romans 3:26), and the resurrection is our proof that Jesus has conquered death on our behalf (Romans 6:8,9).
+The substitutionary death of Jesus Christ is the only means by which God can justly forgive all of us who have trampled upon His glory (Romans 3:26), and the resurrection is our proof that Jesus has conquered death on our behalf (Romans 6:8-9).
 There is forgiveness in nothing else (Acts 4:12).

 We have all treated God's glory as though it were less valuable than our own private preferences, whether it be through abortion or through anything else.
 We are all equally condemned, we are all equally deserving of death, but we are all offered the same opportunity to be forgiven.
 How do we receive it?
 By turning from our sins of the past, confessing that they are wretched and putting all of our hope in Jesus Christ.
 If you confess Jesus with your mouth, and believe with your heart, His righteousness becomes yours (Romans 10:9).